Hen Party Planning Checklist for Brighton | 2026 Guide

 Research travel options to Brighton.

-Most groups arrive by train from London, which is efficient and avoids parking issues.
+Most groups arrive by train from London, which is faster and sidesteps Brighton's parking nightmare.

-Book train tickets in advance through National Rail or Trainline for cheaper fares, especially for groups travelling from London Victoria or London Bridge to Brighton Station.
+Book ahead on National Rail or Trainline from London Victoria or London Bridge to Brighton Station for cheaper group fares.

 Set up a payment collection system.